ptomulik/puppetlabs-apache/README.md

 ##Limitations

-This has been tested on Ubuntu Precise, Debian Wheezy, and CentOS 5.8.
+This has been tested on Ubuntu Precise, Debian Wheezy, CentOS 5.8, and FreeBSD 9.1.

 ##Development